Investment Seminars: What You Need to Know

 So what’s the catch?

-At Online Trading Academy we offer our own investment seminar called the Power Trading Workshop, so let’s talk about that.
+At Online Trading Academy we offer our own investment seminar, a free half-day class, so let’s talk about that.
 It’s a $495 value based on our regular

 daily rates, but we give it away for free as long as the student is able to wait for an open date.
 (These events are often sold out months in advance.)
 We do this